-ECSP 4090 Early Childhood and Special Education Practicum III 3 Credits will complete a field experience in a designated PK-5 classroom.
+This course provides the third field experience for candidates majoring in early childhood/special education with an emphasis on justification.
+Early childhood and special education candidates will complete a field experience in a designated PK-5 classroom.
 Given that candidates have met the grade band requirements outlined by the Georgia Professional Standards Commission (GaPSC), they are given grade level preference during the assignment process with the intent of this placement being a year-long placement.
 Under the supervision of a mentor teacher and a college supervisor, candidates will apply their knowledge, skills, and dispositions as well as be able to justify the decisions they make related to teaching and learning in the context of an authentic elementary and special education classroom.
 Additionally, under the direction of a practicum instructor, candidates will participate in collaborative seminars emphasizing theory to practice connections.